 If You Are an Employee Who Has Not Received an Owed Bonus

 If you were promised a bonus and have not yet received your money, then you may need to take legal action against your employer.
 It may not have received your money because of an honest mistake or oversight.
 You should always try to reason with your employer before taking the matter further.
 If you have exhausted this approach, then you may need to sue for unpaid bonuses.

 You should not fight this battle alone.
-Our Los Angeles bonus disputes lawyers have handled many cases like yours.
-Los Angeles bonus disputes lawyers make it their mission and aim to help ordinary people who have been mistreated and cheated by their employers.
+Our Los Angeles lawyers for bonus pay have handled many cases like yours.
+Our trusted legal professionals make it their mission and aim to help ordinary people who have been mistreated and cheated by their employers.
 Dealing with a company to get the money owed to you can be incredibly stressful.
-Employment attorneys for bonus disputes can provide you with the insight and representation you require if you need to sue for unpaid bonuses.
+Legal counsel can provide you with the insight and representation you require if you need to sue for unpaid bonuses.

 The first thing your lawyer will do is sit down with you and ask you to recall the circumstances surrounding your participation in the bonus scheme.
 You should turn over any documentation, emails, and text messages related to the topic.
-If necessary, your lawyer will issue a subpoena for company records that describe and explain the bonus system and may contain evidence of your participation in it.
+If necessary, he or she will issue a subpoena for company records that describe and explain the bonus system and may contain evidence of your participation in it.